 \section{Introduction}

-\gls{DeFi} has played a central role in the Ethereum ecosystem ever since its inception, encompassing numerous active users and many of the most successful applications.
-More recently, \gls{DeFi} has been expanding to \gls{L2} scaling solutions.
-Trading volumes on \glspl{L2} are rising consistently, with some rollups already executing a higher number of daily swaps than the Ethereum network~\cite{2024DeFiCategories,2024L2BeatTVL}.
+\gls{DeFi} has played a central role in the Ethereum ecosystem ever since its inception, encompassing many of its most-used applications.
+DeFi encompasses a range of financial services, including token trading, as well as borrowing and lending, which are facilitated through smart contracts deployed on the blockchain.
+More recently, \gls{DeFi} has begun expanding to \gls{L2} scaling solutions.
+Trading volumes on \glspl{L2} are rising consistently, with some rollups already processing more token swaps than the Ethereum itself~\cite{2024DeFiCategories,2024L2BeatTVL}.

 Two main features of rollups drive this trend in \gls{DeFi}.
 First, rollups offload most of the computation required to verify and execute transactions outside the Ethereum network, only storing condensed batches of transactions on Ethereum.
 This allows them to run more efficiently and reduce transaction costs for end users.
-Second, rollups store the condensed batches of transactions and proofs on Ethereum, thus inheriting Ethereum's security guarantees.
+Second, rollups store the condensed batches of transactions and proofs on Ethereum, thus inheriting (some of) Ethereum's security guarantees.

-As \gls{DeFi} activity on rollups grows, so do the incentives for various opportunistic economic practices collectively known as \gls{MEV}. \gls{MEV} is a phenomenon first described for the Ethereum blockchain~\cite{daian_flashboys_2020}, and corresponds to the value that can be extracted from the inclusion and reordering of transactions in a block.
-Currently, the most popular forms of \gls{MEV} on Ethereum are arbitrages (that try to capitalize on price discrepancies between different exchanges), liquidations (where collateral from debt repayment in lending protocols can be purchased at a discount), and sandwiching (which involves wrapping a victim's swap transaction between two new transactions in such a way that provides a worse trade execution to the victim while tracking a small profit)~\cite{qin_quantifying_mev_2022}.
-On some of the most prominent rollups today, arbitrages and liquidity occur in similar volumes to Ethereum, while sandwich attacks have not been observed \cite{torres_rolling_2024}.
+As \gls{DeFi} activity on rollups grows, so do the incentives for various opportunistic economic practices collectively known as \gls{MEV}. \gls{MEV} -- a phenomenon first described for the Ethereum blockchain~\cite{daian_flashboys_2020} -- describes the value that can be extracted from the ability to include and reorder transactions on a blockchain.
+Currently, the most popular forms of \gls{MEV} are arbitrages (that try to capitalize on price discrepancies between different on-chain trading venues), liquidations (where collateral from debt repayment in lending protocols can be purchased at a discount), and sandwiching (which involves wrapping a victim's swap transaction between two new transactions in such a way that provides a worse trade execution to the victim while making a small profit)~\cite{qin_quantifying_mev_2022}.
+On the most prominent rollups today, arbitrages and liquidity occur in similar volumes to Ethereum, while sandwich attacks have not been observed \cite{torres_rolling_2024}.